akett/vuex-electron-bridge/README.md

 - `shareCommit()` works by sending your commit over IPC.
 This means that any data you pass to it must be serializable according to the HTML standard
   [Structured Clone Algorithm.](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm)
-  For example, a complex object (such as a reactive Vue object) will likely require cloning or other types of preparation before it can be committed.
+  Some of your data may require cloning or other types of preparation before it can be shared.
-- Calls to `commit()` are not shared and will log a warning to notify you that a mutation was not shared.
-Although the warning can be disabled, you should instead use the provided alias method `localCommit()`, which does not generate a warning and clearly indicates a mutation will be local.
+- Calls to `commit()` are not shared and will log a warning to notify you of this.
+Although the warning can be disabled, you should instead use the provided alias `localCommit()` which does not log a warning and clearly indicates a mutation will be local.
 - Calls to `dispatch()` are not shared.
 They execute on the process that called them.
 - Renderers are initially hydrated with the entire state object from the **main process**.